My Favorites

 Main content starts here.

-Time your trip to coincide with the crimson leaves
+Time your trip to coincide with the crimson leaves in Tokyo

 While spring explodes in a deluge of bright pinks and pure whites, the autumn season offers a regal spectrum of crimson reds, vivid oranges, and bright yellows.
-Starting in the second half of November, the city’s ginkgo and maple trees begin to transform.
+Starting in November, the city’s ginkgo and maple trees begin to transform.
 Dressed in sweaters and scarves, couples and families stroll outside to bask in the majestic sights.
 From immaculately manicured Japanese gardens to rugged mountain wilderness, autumn is a time when the foliage truly comes alive.

 Tips